 4. What are your weaknesses?

-When answering this question, you always want to give an answer that isn’t really a weakness.
+When answering the classic weakness question, you always want to give an answer that isn’t really a weakness.
 You may say, “I don’t speak a second language,” or “when I start a project, I can’t focus on anything else until I get it done.”
 This shows that you are dedicated and hard working.
 You never want to truly bash yourself when answering this question.
 That isn’t the point.
 The following examples here are easy to discuss and can lead to talking about future growth and learning.

 5. What is the most important thing to you in a job?